connexcs/docs/docs/carrier.md

 ## Headers from Customers to Providers

+Customize the handling of X-Headers between the User Agent Client (UAC) and the carrier.
+By default, all UAC-originating X-Headers are removed for standardization, but this configuration allows selective retention of specific headers crucial for carrier communication.

 When the Carrier requires information on the headers sent from the UAC, you can use below discussed process:

 1. Login to your account.